SpiritualForest/servicemanual/README.md

 DELETE /api/tasks?deviceId=10
 ```

-/api/tasks - POST.
+/api/tasks - _**POST**_.
 Create a new task.
 View the api.yml file's definition for MaintenanceTask to see the body content to pass in the request.

-/api/tasks/{taskId} - GET, PUT, DELETE.
-Retrieve, update, or delete the task with the given taskId. taskId is an integer.
-The body for the PUT request is the same as in the /api/tasks/create POST request.
+/api/tasks/{taskId} - _**GET, PUT, DELETE**_.
+Retrieve, update, or delete the task with the given _taskId_. _taskId_ is an integer.
+The body for the PUT request is the same as in the /api/tasks POST request.
 View the definition for 'MaintenanceTask' in api.yml.
 Query parameters passed to this endpoint are **discarded**, and have no effect on the request or response.
 Passing a taskId value that is not an integer will result in a 400 "bad request" response.